 Our Lodging Services business depends significantly on several major customers engaged primarily in oil and gas exploration and production.
-Declines in the general level of oil and gas exploration and production in the oil sands region resulting in decreased demand in our lodging services could occur and have adverse effects on the revenues and profitability on our Lodging Services business.
-The loss of any one or more of such large customers or a sustained decrease in demand by any of them could result in a substantial loss of revenues and could have a material adverse effect on our results of operations.
+Declines in the general level of oil and gas exploration and production in the oil sands region resulting in decreased demand in our lodging services have occured in recent periods and could occur in the future, and have had and could have in the future adverse effects on the revenues and profitability of our Lodging Services business.
+The loss of any one or more of such large customers or a sustained decrease in demand by any of them have resulted and could result in a substantial loss of revenues and have had and could have a material adverse effect on our results of operations.
 In addition, the concentration of our customers in oil and gas exploration and production may impact our overall exposure to credit risk, either positively or negatively, because our customers may be similarly affected by changes in economic and industry conditions.
 While we perform ongoing credit evaluations of our customers, we do not generally require collateral in support of our trade receivables.
 As a result, we are subject to risks of loss resulting from nonpayment or nonperformance by our customers.